tubako/my-portfolio/README.md

 # My Portfolio :cat2:

 Hi! :wave:
-This here is a collection of all the recent data analysis projects I completed/am completing that are worthy of sharing.
+This here is a collection of all the recent data analysis projects I have completed/am completing that are worthy of sharing.
 Please keep in mind that this is a work in progress. :sparkles:

 ## SQL

+Intermediate SQL knowledge

+Aggregations, Joins, CTEs, Window functions (aggregates, ranking, running total, partitioned averages), CASE WHEN statements, subqueries, nested subqueries, DATETIME functions, data type conversion, text and string manipulation

 | Project | Description | Functions Used | Status |
 | --- | --- | --- | --- |